| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 compiler must know about.
 It also avoids byte-compiler warnings for

-functions and variables defined in the file loaded with require
+functions and variables defined in the file loaded with require.

-Although top-level calls to require
+Although top-level calls to require are evaluated during byte

-calls are not.
+compilation, provide calls are not.
 Therefore, you can ensure that a

 file of definitions is loaded before it is byte-compiled by including a

-for the same feature, as in the
+provide followed by a require for the same feature, as in the

 following example.